buttheadbob/MDK-SE/Continuous-Running-No-Timers-Needed.md

 }
 ```

-*But this is hard, I just want it to work.*
+### But this is hard, I just want it to work.
-Ok, then keep this in mind:
+Yeah, well, some people just have trouble grasping the bitwise operations, there's nothing wrong with that.
+So let's try to simplify this a bit.

 Consider this part:
 ```csharp
 if ((updateType & ()) != 0)